RenneLab/hybkit/README.rst

     #.
 Integrated analysis of predicted secondary structure (fold) information for
        the API and command-line utilities.
     #.
 Example analyses for publicly available qCLASH hybrid
-       sequence data implemented in each of command-line scripts and hybkit Python API.
+       sequence data implemented in each of the command-line scripts and hybkit Python API.

 Hybkit Toolkit:
     The hybkit toolkit includes several command-line utilities